Whipped Shea Butter for your hands

 Take your blend of oils (Mix your blend up in the jug first) and begin to drizzle into the bowl of shea butter continually whisking.
 When the mixture resembles cream, scrape down the sides of bowl and give a final whisk.
 Decant into jar.

 You can now purchase our Whipped Shea Butter.
-Visit our product page.
+Visit my bespoke product pages or the Made by pure Hands shop.